Monograph. Manuscript for my second monograph with University of Toronto Press is under contract and in progress.

 Public Talk.
 U.S. Fulbright Scholar Capstone Lecture, “Adventures in Cybernetics: From OGAS and Arpanet to the Brave New World.”
 April 30, 2018.
 Fulbright Office Kyiv.
 LINK.

-Directed and hosted: "Critical Contexts of the Ukraine Conflict: Uncommon Perspectives."
+Designed, Organized, and Hosted: "Critical Contexts of the Ukraine Conflict: Uncommon Perspectives."
 University of Toronto, April 1, 2016.
 LINK TO PROGRAM

 Public Talk.
 "New Publics/Counterpublics: Perspectives on Identity and Civil Rights in U.S.-Ukrainian Affairs - Terrell Jermaine Starr & Jessica Zychowicz"